aruancaf/stock-trading-bot/README.md

 # stock-trading-bot

-Stock trading bot written in python that evaluates active stocks and buy/sells undervalued and up-trending stocks.
+Stock trading bot written in python that evaluates active stocks and buy/sells undervalued and up-trending stocks based on day trading patterns and news sentiment analysis.

 ## How does it work?

 This code for this bot can be broken into 3 different parts:

   1) Web scrapes active stocks from yahoo finance.
-  2) Evaluates active stocks using different strategies such as EMA crossovers and resistance breakthroughs.
+  2) Evaluates active stocks (can evaluate 100s of stocks per minute as the application is multithreaded) using different strategies such as EMA crossovers/resistance breakthroughs, regression stock direction testing, and news sentiment analysis (buys and sells stocks based on quarterly earnings information or big news!).
-  3) Evaluates current stock portfolio by checking if stock price has dropped below EMA line or has seen a significant decrease from a day's high.
+  3) Evaluates current stock portfolio by checking if any stock no longer seems worth holding.
-  4) Buys and sells paper(fake) stocks based on previous data.
-Stores purchased and sold stocks within ``` stock_portfolio.json ```
+  4) Sends buy and sell requests using the alpaca paper trading api

  That's it!